zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-06-08】[plait-board / drawnix](https://github.com/plait-board/drawnix) - 开源白板工具（SaaS），一体化白板，包含思维导图、流程图、自由画等。All in one open-source whiteboard tool with mind, flowchart, freehand and etc.
 * 【2025-06-07】[remnawave / panel](https://github.com/remnawave/panel) - A powerful proxy management tool, built on top of Xray-core, with a focus on simplicity and ease of use.
 * 【2025-06-07】[confluentinc / mcp-confluent](https://github.com/confluentinc/mcp-confluent) -
 * 【2025-06-06】[tareqimbasher / NetPad](https://github.com/tareqimbasher/NetPad) - A cross-platform C# editor and playground.